-4.26 Recruitment is continuing into the new staffing structure for the Policy, Programmes and Performance Division.
-The forecast underspend is owing to periods of vacancy of some posts in the new structure.
+4.26 Recruitment is now completed into the new staffing structure for the Policy, Programmes and Performance Division.
+The forecast underspend is owing to periods of vacancy of some posts in the new structure and more recent vacancies as part of business as usual.